About this release

 Heart disease is a broad term for a variety of conditions that affect the structure and function of the heart.
 The most common type of heart disease is coronary heart disease (CHD) where the blood vessels carrying oxygen-rich blood (coronary arteries) to the heart muscle become narrowed or blocked.
 If insufficient blood reaches the heart muscle the result can be damage to the heart muscle which is known as a heart attack.

 Heart failure is the consequence of failure of the ability of the heart muscle to pump blood efficiently.
 This can be caused by a heart attack but there are a number of other causes of heart failure (including disease of the heart valves, lung disease, heavy alcohol use and infections affecting the heart).

 Public Health Scotland publishes a range of heart disease-related information.
-You can find all our information on the heart disease section of the PHS website.
+You can find all our information on the heart disease section of the Data and Intelligence website.

-Corresponding information on stroke can be found on the stroke section of the Data and Intelligence website.
+Corresponding information on stroke can be found on the stroke section of the same website.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.

 If you require publications or documents in other formats, please email email@example.com.